tectonic-typesetting/tectonic-texlive-bundles/README.md

 ## Output Files

-**`./build.sh <bundle> zip` produces the following:**
+**`./build.sh <bundle> select` produces the following:**
- - `$bundle.zip`: the main zip bundle
- - `clash-report.txt`: debug file. did any files have the same name? (if any)
+ - `./build/output/$bundle/content`: contains all bundle files.
+This directory also contains some metadata:
- - `$bundle.listing.txt`: a sorted list of all files in the bundle
+   - `content/INDEX`: each line of this file maps a filename in the bundle to a relative path.
+   - `content/SHA256SUM`: a hash of this bundle's contents.
- - `$bundle.texlive-sha256sum`: a hash of the TeXlive image used to build this bundle.
-This file is also in the zip as `TEXLIVE-SHA256SUM`.
+   - `content/TEXLIVE-SHA265SUM`: a hash of the TeXlive image used to build this bundle.
+ - `listing`: a sorted list of all files in the bundle
+ - `clash-report`: debug file. did any files have the same name? (if any)
  - `file-hashes`: debug file.
 Indexes the contents of the bundle.
 Used to find which files differ between two builds.
- - `$bundle.sha256sum`: a hash of the zip's contents.
-This file is also in the zip as `SHA256SUM`. \
- `file-hashes` and `$bundle.sha256sum` are generated in roughly the same way.
-The `file-hashes` files from two different bundles should match if and only if the two bundles have the same sha256sum.
+  `file-hashes` and `content/SHA265SUM` are generated in roughly the same way.
+The `file-hashes` files from two different bundles should match if and only if the two bundles have the same sha256sum

+**`./build.sh <bundle> zip` produces the following:**
+ - `$bundle.zip`: the main zip bundle

 **`./build.sh <bundle> itar` produces the following:**\
 Note that both `$bundle.tar` and `$bundle.tar.index.gz` are required to host a web bundle.